Alpha Picks Review: The Quant-Driven Service That Crushed the Market

 Compare this to earlier vintages:

 The pattern is clear: earlier vintages have had more time to compound.
 The 2025 picks aren’t failures—they just haven’t had time to work.
-If the historical pattern holds, today’s 15% average will look very different in 2-3 years.
+With a 75% win rate already, the 2025 vintage is tracking well.
+If the historical pattern holds, today’s returns will look very different in 2-3 years.

 Pricing and Value: Is $449 Worth It?